-In 2013 we gave YE a major redesign, including more recent data and 13 indicators that make it easier to slice and dice data.
+Today YE is owned and managed by the Business Dynamics Research Consortium, a project of the University of Wisconsin Extension Division for Business and Entrepreneurship.
+The site features 13 indicators that make it easier to slice and dice data.
 The default indicator (ALL) shows the impact of all establishments for a specified geographic region and time period.
 Five indicators dive deeper and look at the performance of different types of companies: Resident, Nonresident, Noncommercial, External Market and Local Market establishments.
 Seven other indicators zoom in on various kinds of establishment activity: New Startups, Expansion Startups, Closings, Expansions, Contractions, Move In and Move Out.

 Each indicator is subdivided into five employment stages that reflect different operational and management issues companies face as they grow larger: Self-employed (1 employee); Stage 1 (2 to 9 employees); Stage 2 (10 to 99 employees); Stage 3 (100 to 499 employees); and Stage 4 (500 or more employees).

 Other highlights include:

 - Bar graphs that break down establishment, job and sales information according to the five employment stages.

 - A details page that shows the actual numbers behind all percentages for whatever indicator, region and time period you’re looking at.

 - A rankings page that compares your selected geographic region and time period to other states, MSAs or counties.

 - A time-series chart showing year-to-year peaks and valleys since 1995 for the selected indicator.